amarkumar55/ai-powered-astrology-app/README.md

 - JavaScript

 ### Cloud & DevOps
-- AWS (EC2, RDS, S3)
+- AWS (EC2, RDS, S3) – Production deployment
-- CI/CD-ready architecture
+- Docker – Containerized application environments
+- CI/CD – Automated build and deployment workflows

 ---

+## 🚧 Deployment & Infrastructure Notes

+This repository focuses on the **application-level implementation**.
+Docker configuration, cloud infrastructure (AWS), and deployment pipelines are managed separately and are not included in this public repository for security and compliance reasons.

 ## 📂 Project Structure (High-Level)